 The following section outlines the cognitive, sensory and motor (sensorimotor) functions that are necessary for driving, taken from the "2010 BC Guide in Determining Fitness to Drive" (pages 17-23) .
 These functions should be taken into consideration when selecting the most appropriate assessment tools for your client's specific needs when evaluating capacity to drive.

 Check this out!
 Apparently, this is the first publication in a peer-reviewed journal article on psychiatric Occupational Therapy in Saskatchewan since 1956!
-Use the following Sage link to find the newly published article in the British Journal of Occupational Therapy, entitled “Development of the Saskatchewan Psychiatric Occupational Therapy Driving Screen” by Alicia Carey (SSOT member), Carolyn Burton, Aleksandra Grochulski (SSOT member), Paige Pinay, and AJ Remillard.
+Use the following Sage link to find the newly published article in the British Journal of Occupational Therapy, entitled “Development of the Saskatchewan Psychiatric Occupational Therapy Driving Screen” by Alicia Carey (SCOT member), Carolyn Burton, Aleksandra Grochulski (SCOT member), Paige Pinay, and AJ Remillard.